Things You Should Know Before Moving Forward

 Optional Study Material

+9. Word Power Made EasyWord Power Made Easy by Norman Lewis is easily one of the most popular books on vocabulary in the world.
+Even though the book consists of a wide range of English words including their contextual usage and meanings, there aren’t quite a lot of words that the GRE tests you on.
 So, if you do not have a lot of time, it is recommended that you don’t use this book, since it not only takes a lot of time to complete all the exercises and understand the words, but also isn’t particularly useful to improve upon your GRE vocabulary.
 So, it is up to you to decide if you would want to learn words through Word Power.

+10. Barron’s 333 High Frequency wordsLike we discussed earlier, you would need to completely master the high frequency words before you move on to the others, since these few hundred high frequency words, as the name suggests, have a much higher probability of appearing on your test than the remaining thousands of words.
 Barron’s 333 word list is one popular list of high frequency words, and once you have mastered CrunchPrep’s 101, this should be your next stop, if you have the time.
 Only once you have completed all the 333 words from this list, you can move on to the other word lists.

 101 Powerful Tips to Score 330+ on the GREHere are some general tips that we believe would help you get closer to your target GRE score.
 These tips are more like a checklist of things that you need to make sure you do, before you take the actual test.

 Since it is an extremely tough ordeal to keep track of so many tips at a time, we have included a link which will give you a downloadable version of this entire guide.
 Download and take a print out of this, and stick it wherever you need.